AhmedWKamal/chainalysis-take-home/README.md

 4. #### What are some other enhancements that could be made?

     The first set of improvements would be to address the sub-optimal choices in (1).
 Additionally, the UI/UX has room for improvement in its current state.

-Finally,
+### Notes on the Stack:

+- Python backend
+- Flask + Jinja frontend (rendered to HTML/Javascript/CSS, implements Bootstrap framework)
+- Hosted as an Azure web app for the live version